DUI in Oregon: What to Expect After an Arrest

 Substance Abuse Assessment and Treatment Requirements

-Oregon law requires substance abuse assessments for most DUI convictions, reflecting the state’s recognition that impaired driving often indicates underlying alcohol or drug problems that require professional intervention.
-These assessments serve as the foundation for determining appropriate treatment requirements and play a significant role in your overall sentence.
+Oregon law requires substance abuse assessments for most DUI convictions.
+The state recognizes that impaired driving often signals underlying alcohol or drug problems.
+These problems require professional intervention.
+Assessments serve as the foundation for determining appropriate treatment requirements.
+They also play a significant role in your overall sentence.

-Based on the assessment findings, you may be required to complete various forms of treatment or education programs.
-These might include alcohol and drug information courses for individuals with minimal substance abuse issues, outpatient counseling for those with moderate problems, intensive outpatient programs for more serious substance use disorders, or residential treatment for individuals with severe addiction issues.
+Based on the findings, you may need to complete various treatment or education programs.
+Alcohol and drug information courses serve those with minimal substance abuse issues.
+Outpatient counseling addresses moderate problems.
+Intensive outpatient programs help those with more serious substance use disorders.
+Residential treatment serves individuals with severe addiction issues.

-Treatment requirements for a DUI in Oregon often extend beyond simple completion of programs to include ongoing monitoring, regular drug and alcohol testing, and participation in support groups or aftercare services.
-The specific requirements depend on your assessment results, the severity of your offense, and any previous DUI history.
+DUI treatment requirements in Oregon often extend beyond simple program completion.
+You may need ongoing monitoring and regular drug and alcohol testing.
+Participation in support groups or aftercare services may also be required.
+Specific requirements depend on your assessment results and offense severity.
+Any previous DUI history is also considered.

-Completion of required assessment and treatment programs is typically a condition of sentence completion and may be necessary for license reinstatement.
-Failing to complete required programs can result in additional penalties, extended license suspensions, and potential violations of probation or other court orders.
+Completing required assessment and treatment programs is typically a condition of your sentence.
+It may also be necessary for license reinstatement.
+Failing to complete required programs can result in additional penalties.
+You may face extended license suspensions.
+Probation violations or other court order issues may also arise.

 Financial Costs and Economic Impact